-In 1961 the theater was bought by George and Ernest Stern, whose Associated Theaters chain also included the Fulton Theater, which was several doors away at 101 Sixth Street.
-They renamed the theater the Gateway Theatre.
+On December 30, 1960 the theatre was bought by George and Ernest Stern, whose Associated Theaters chain also included the Fulton Theatre, which was several doors away at 101 6th Street.
+They renamed the theatre the Gateway Theatre.
 It underwent a remodeling in the Autumn of 1967 and was dark for several weeks.

 On June 11, 1980 the Gateway Theatre closed with “Friday the 13th”.
 The theatre was remodeled into a health club called the City Club.
 They turned the elegant inner lobby into a swimming pool.
 The rest of the auditorium was gutted, and turned into a two floor health club with a basement running track.
 The club was bought in 1999-2000 by the health club chain Bally’s who operated it until that chain folded.

 The building was purchased by the Pittsburgh Cultural Trust, who has raised funds to convert it into a state of the art multi screen movie theater, which would be the first built in Downtown Pittsburgh in decades.
 The pandemic has stalled those plans, but the Trust is moving forward with their goal.

 The interior has been demolished, the pool emptied of stagnant water, and plans are being discussed as of the Summer of 2022.
 They hope to get it open in late 2023, early 2024!

 Just login to your account and subscribe to this theater.